Llewellyn04/Llewellyn-Fourie/README.md

 Visit my personal site for more insight into my academic and professional background:
 **Live at:** https://llewellyn04.github.io/LlewellynJakobusFourie_Portfolio/

-### What You’ll Find:
-- **About Me** — A summary of my Data Science Honours journey and internship involvement at Dynetek Ltd.
-- **Internship Focus** — Highlights of AL Development, Power BI, and Microsoft Dynamics NAV experience.
-- **Future Plans** — Insights into my upcoming full-time internship requirement for 2026.

 *Note: Project repositories remain private.
 Summary descriptions are available upon request.*

 ---